 CAA Rules also prohibit the operation of drones within 4km of an airfield, that is 4km from the closest boundary of an airfield.
-For Whakapapa Village, that 4km limit takes you to just above the bridge over the Whakapapanui Stream.
+For the Chateau Airfield (by the intersection of SH47 and SH48), that 4km limit takes you to just above the bridge over the Whakapapanui Stream.
 It means that you can’t fly your drone:

 at Discovery Lodge (which has its own heli-pad in any case) or

 at the camp site at Mangahuia, further along SH47 towards National Park Village, or

 over Mahuia Rapids just along 47 in the other direction or